Angus Lennie: Television

 Lennie's earliest major role was as Davie "Sunny Jim" Green in BBC Scotland's comedy series, Para Handy - Master Mariner in 1959–60.
 Other TV credits include: Target Luna, The Saint (The Fellow Traveller), Doctor Who (in the serials The Ice Warriors and Terror of the Zygons), The Borderers, Z-Cars, Rumpole of the Bailey, Lovejoy, The Onedin Line, All Night Long, Keeping Up Appearances and Monarch of the Glen.

 Lennie had a long-running role as cook Shughie McFee in the soap opera Crossroads, which he played from 1974 to 1981.
 He left the show without his character being formally written out.
 This infamously led to characters in soap operas disappearing without explanation being classed as "in the kitchen with Shughie McFee."

+Like many "resting" actors between engagements he took casual work in other fields.
+In 1977 he was employed as a barman at the Prince Alfred pub in Formosa Street, Maida Vale.

 Film

 Lennie's first role in cinema was in Tunes of Glory (1960), and he went on to establish a successful career in the medium as a character actor, often playing plucky wee Scotsman parts in war films such as The Great Escape (1963), 633 Squadron (1964), and Oh!
 What a Lovely War (1969).
 He was also in a succession of comedies such as Petticoat Pirates (1961), Operation Snatch (1962) and One of Our Dinosaurs Is Missing (1975).
 He also appeared alongside Richard Burton in the film The V.I.P.s in 1964.